n-guo/sp24-cse110-lab4/expose/javascript/part2.md

 - E. False, true is considered 1.
 - F. True, 2 as a boolean is true as a non zero number.
 15. == checks equality of just value, so different types will be converted to a common type for comparison. === checks equality of value and type, so different types always give false.
+16. Code in part2-question16.js
+17. [2, 4, 6], we call modifyArray with [1, 2, 3] amd doSomething.
+In modifyArray we create newArr which is eventually returned.
+Inside the for loop, we iterate through the input array and call the function doSomething on each, which in this case multiples each number by 2.
+This multiplied number is added to the result array.
+So [1, 2, 3] becomes [2, 4, 6].
+18. Code in part2-question18.js
+19. 1 / 4 / 3 / 2 where / indicates line break.
+1 and 4 are logged immediately, 3 after exeuction of block with no delay, and then 2 after a 1 second delay.